xitop/edzed/docs/blocks.rst

       It is listed here because some circuits rely on the side effect of setting the internal state.

+.. versionchanged:: 21.2.20
+   Items 1 and 2 were in reversed order in prior versions.

 The simulation fails if any block remains uninitialized.